Aathif-M/work-pulse/README.md

-# BreakTrack
+# WorkPulse

-BreakTrack is a full-stack application designed to manage and track agent breaks and statuses in real-time.
+WorkPulse is a full-stack application designed to manage and track agent breaks and statuses in real-time.
 It provides distinct dashboards for Agents, Managers, and Super Admins to ensure efficient workflow and monitoring.

 ## Features